 Projects for 2022/23 financial year, other than the regular activities have included additional main street tree lights, new residents welcome BBQ and digital equipment which is utilised for our ongoing Living Local project.
 KDPA has collated extensive community responses to three WWSC consultations; Tourism, Economic Development, Sport and Recreation Strategy.
 They have continued to represent the Kaniva community, meeting with many politicians, ministers and government representatives including Victoria Cross Border and Gender Equality Commissioners.
 The group have continued to advocate to WWSC for improved footpaths and lighting, the completion of the Wetlands and Fauna Park and the Silo Art project

-Upcoming projects for 2023/24 financial year include a Wiregrass place making project (pending successful grant application) celebrating Australia’s highest paid cartoonist and Kaniva’s much loved son, Percy Leason.
-Along with a variety of projects pending other successful grant applications as per the project plan, including further lighting for the windmill corner, brochures and ongoing digital licenses.
+Upcoming projects for 2023/24 financial year include a variety of projects pending other successful grant applications as per our project plan, including further lighting for the windmill corner, brochures and ongoing digital licenses.
 Importantly, KDPA utilise membership fees and donations to leverage grant funding via the necessary financial contributions.
-Excitingly, the group are set to receive a sizeable donation through calendar sales in 2024, which will add to the previous Silo Art Calendar donation of $5,134.
+Excitingly, the group have just received a donation of $7,602 through calendar sales in 2023, which will add to the previous Silo Art Calendar donation of $5,134.
 This will be used to leverage arts funding for possibly painting the water tower.
 The group is also advocating for a number of issues including a pedestrian crossing at the Maddern St railway crossing, disability parking on the south of the street, a continuous 50km speed limit through town and a unisex disability toilet and public shower upgrade to the Maddern St toilets.

 KDPA thanks everyone who have supported them with a support membership throughout 2022/23.
 KDPA is 100% volunteer run and relies on membership subs of $30 per year.
-The group receives a $5K annual allocation from West Wimmera Shire Council to assist with town promotional costs.
+This year the group received a $9K funding allocation from West Wimmera Shire Council to assist with town promotional costs.
 Support memberships also help to cover ongoing costs including the annual hosting fees for Kaniva website and associated digital licenses, maintaining the Sheep Art Trail, ongoing printing costs of brochures and financial contributions necessary to accessing grants.

 KDPA statement of purpose;